-MSBSHSE Class 9 Science Chapter 8 Useful and Harmful Microbes Solutions are used by the students as reference material in order to study for the MSBSHSE Class 9 Science examination.
+MSBSHSE Class 9 Science Chapter 8 Useful and Harmful Microbes Solutions are used by the students as reference material in order to study for the Class 9 Science examination of MSBSHSE.
 They contain step-by-step solutions with detailed explanations, so that the students can easily understand the basic concepts of the chapter, Useful and Harmful Microbes.
 Students may be familiar with different types of microbes, which are all around the atmosphere but cannot be seen with naked eyes, This chapter, explains how they are related to everyday life.
 Useful micro-organisms: Lactobacilli, Rhizobium, Yeast, Harmful micro-organisms: Clostridium and others are the topics discussed in this chapter.

 To learn the subject most efficiently, students can practise these MSBSHSE Class 9 Solutions of Science Chapter 8 Useful and Harmful Microbes.
 These solutions prepared after thorough research includes the questions from the textbook and so helps the students to get more familiar with the exam questions.
-The well designed comprehensive content is easy to understand and covers the topics according to the latest MSBSHSE Syllabus for Class 9.
+The well designed comprehensive content is easy to understand and covers the topics according to the latest Maharashtra State Board Syllabus for Class 9.
 The solutions to the questions listed here are designed to help students do well academically.
 So, solving these questions for practice helps students to answer the exams more confidently.

 Maharashtra Board Class 9 Science Chapter 8- BYJU’S Important Questions & Answers

 1. What are Lactobacilli?